chicoweber20/rezumaze_demo/README.md

 # rezumaze_demo
-A demo repository for Rezumaze accounts
+A demo repository for Rezumaze accounts for scoring purposes.